tnware/django-auth-adfs/docs/token_lifecycle.rst

 **Token Encryption**

-The Token Lifecycle Middleware automatically encrypts tokens before storing them in the session and decrypts them when they are retrieved.
+Tokens are automatically encrypted before being stored in the session and decrypted when they are retrieved.
+The encryption is handled transparently by the middleware and utility functions.
 This provides an additional layer of security:

 - **Always Enabled**: Token encryption is always enabled and cannot be disabled
 - **Encryption Method**: Tokens are encrypted using the Fernet symmetric encryption algorithm